anu003/Cuisine-Cruisings/README.md

 | Mexican                          | Turkish and Middle Eastern, Cajun/Creole |
 | Central/South American/Caribbean | Cajun/Creole, Turkish and Middle Eastern |

+#### Similar Cuisine Recipe Recommendations
+Using the results from the similarity analysis, the recommendations model recommends similar cuisine recipes for any selected cuisine and a set of ingredients.

+When a cuisine is selected, the search box displays only the ingredients that have been seen for the cuisine in the database.
+When a set of ingredients are selcted, they are converted into a vector and compared to all the recipes in the top 5 similar cuisines group

 ## Visualization and web application

 ![Wolrd map](https://github.com/prathi019/Cuisine-Cruisings/blob/master/images/World_map.png)

 ## Possible Next Steps
 * Equally distributed data - Since two of my data sources were from the BBC group, a disproportionate portion of my data has English/Scottish recipes.
-For future work, I would like to get more data to get an equally distributed
+For future work, I would like to get more data to get an equally distributed dataset
-Other recipe details (cooking time, cooking methods, nutritional value) Historical colonization data and spice routes
+* Other recipe details (cooking time, cooking methods, nutritional value) - I would also like to use other recipe details to improve the performance of my models, as well as my recommendations
+Historical colonization data and spice routes

 ## Toolkit + Credits